 Mount: Canon EF-M | Elements/groups: 14/8 | Diaphragm blades: 7 | Autofocus: Stepping motor | Stabilizer: None | Minimum focus distance: 0.23m | Maximum magnification: 0.25x | Filter thread: 43mm | Dimensions (WxL): 61x57mm | Weight: 235g

 With an effective 51.2mm, this is the longest focal length prime lens that Canon markets for its EOS M mirrorless APS-C cameras.
 It's a bit short for a classic 'portrait' lens but it's the closest equivalent in the EOS M lens range and works well for half-length and environmental portraits.
-The f/1.4 aperture rating enables you to blur the background quite successfully, though the relatively short focal length is short for tight head shots.
+The f/1.4 aperture rating enables you to blur the background quite successfully, though the relatively short focal length is not very good for tight head shots.
 You’ll find that you need to get a little too close to your subject, probably making them feel a little uncomfortable as well as distorting their features a little.
 Typical of such ‘fast’ lenses with an f/1.4 aperture, there’s no image stabilizer and, while the stepping motor autofocus system works well and enables precise fly-by-wire manual adjustments, it’s not as near silent as in some other EF-M lenses.
 The best thing about this lens is that its image quality is excellent in all respects.